 9. Rottweiler.
 Rottweilers are large, powerful dogs that were originally bred in Germany to be working dogs.
 They are loyal, protective, obedient and happiest when they have a job to do.
 They can make great family pets if walked and stimulated a lot, but they can be aggressive if not trained or socialised well.

 10. Australian cattle dog.
-This breed is known for their herding ability and are often used on farms and ranches.
-They are active, playful, and happiest when doing a job such as herding, obedience, or agility.
-They are very intelligent but are also known for being headstrong and independent so can be difficult to train.
+This breed is known for its herding ability and is often used on farms and ranches.
+They are active, playful and happiest when doing a job such as herding, obedience, or agility.
+They are very intelligent but are also known for being headstrong and independent, so can be difficult to train.

 Do smart dogs make better pets?

 “Smart doesn’t mean easy,” Dr Coren says.
 “A Doberman is going to get bored and destroy your sofa and vase collection if you’re out of the house for eight to 10 hours a day, while an English bulldog may take eight hours to figure out you’re gone.
 You’ll come home and he’ll greet you and your pottery is still on the shelf.”

 You might think a smart dog will do what you want it to do.
 But that’s not necessarily true.
 If you have a border collie that is bred to work all day but you keep it inside for 12 hours at a time, it will be miserable.
 And that misery can come out in ways such as being destructive, running away or nipping at people.